python/cpython/Doc/library/curses.rst

    :meth:`refresh`; otherwise return ``False``.

-.. method:: window.keypad(yes)
+.. method:: window.keypad(flag)

-   If *yes* is 1, escape sequences generated by some keys (keypad,  function keys) will be interpreted by :mod:`curses`.
-If *yes* is 0, escape sequences will be left as is in the input stream.
+   If an argument is ``True``, escape sequences generated by some keys (keypad,  function keys) will be interpreted by :mod:`curses`.
+If an argument is ``False``, escape sequences will be left as is in the input stream.

-.. method:: window.leaveok(yes)
+.. method:: window.leaveok(flag)

-   If *yes* is 1, cursor is left where it is on update, instead of being at "cursor position."
+   If an argument is ``True``, cursor is left where it is on update, instead of being at "cursor position."
 This reduces cursor movement where possible.
 If possible the cursor will be made invisible.

-   If *yes* is 0, cursor will always be at "cursor position" after an update.
+   If an argument is ``False``, cursor will always be at "cursor position" after an update.

 .. method:: window.move(new_y, new_x)